coaltail/GoOrders/README.md

 # GoOrders

-Backend for a social media managing app.
-The backend is created entirely in GO, using Fiber and GORM as its main frameworks.
+GoOrders is a social media app, created using Go (Fiber) and the GORM framework.

 ## How to run